Andy Warhol

-Born and raised in Pittsburgh, Warhol initially pursued a successful career as a commercial illustrator.
-After exhibiting his work in several galleries in the late 1950s, he began to receive recognition as an influential and controversial artist.
-His New York studio, The Factory, became a well-known gathering place that brought together distinguished intellectuals, drag queens, playwrights, Bohemian street people, Hollywood celebrities, and wealthy patrons.
-He promoted a collection of personalities known as Warhol superstars, and is credited with inspiring the widely used expression "15 minutes of fame".
+Born and raised in Pittsburgh in a family of Rusyn immigrants, Warhol initially pursued a successful career as a commercial illustrator in the 1950s.
+After exhibiting his work in art galleries, he began to receive recognition as an influential and controversial artist in the 1960s.
+His New York studio, The Factory, became a well-known gathering place that brought together distinguished intellectuals, drag queens, playwrights, bohemian street people, Hollywood celebrities and wealthy patrons.
+He directed and produced several underground films starring a collection of personalities known as Warhol superstars, and is credited with inspiring the widely used expression "15 minutes of fame."
+He also briefly served as manager and producer of the influential rock band the Velvet Underground, who performed at Warhol events such as his Exploding Plastic Inevitable multimedia performances (1966–67).
+Warhol expressed his queer identity through many of his works at a time when homosexuality was actively suppressed in the United States.